Part V

 - Spiritual Bypassing: Using transcendent insights to avoid the messy work of shadow integration and relational repair.

-- Psychological Fragmentation: Being overwhelmed by intense material without the tools or support to process it.
+- Fragmentation: Being overwhelmed by intense material without the tools or support to process it.

-- Ego Inflation: Mistaking a temporary state of ego dissolution for permanent enlightenment, a core shadow of the Sage.
+- Ego Inflation / Oneness Shadow: Mistaking a temporary state of ego dissolution for permanent enlightenment, collapsing one profound opening into a total answer, a core shadow of the Sage.

 Phase 1: Somatic Stabilization (The First 72 Hours)

-When you feel steadier, you can return to the simple reset sequence—Exhale, Orient, Sense—so regulation leads the way before you add new supports.
+When you feel steadier, return to the Somatic Triad (Exhale → Orient → Sensation), so regulation leads the way before you add new supports.

 - Defer Decisions: Your neurochemistry is in flux.
 This is not the time for major life decisions, significant conversations, or pronouncements.
 Let the system settle.
 The insights are not going anywhere; they will be clearer when you are grounded.